NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Instead of `material-func`, you can use `epsilon-func`: give it a function of position that returns the dielectric constant at that point.

 **Important:** If your material function returns nonlinear, dispersive (Lorentzian or conducting), or magnetic materials, you should also include a list of these materials in the `extra-materials` input variable (above) to let Meep know that it needs to support these material types in your simulation.
-For dispersive materials, you need to include a material with the *same* γ<sub>*n*</sub> and ω<sub>*n*</sub> values, so you can only have a finite number of these, whereas σ<sub>*n*</sub> can vary continuously if you want and a matching σ<sub>*n*</sub> need not be specified in `extra-materials`.
-For nonlinear or conductivity materials, your `extra-materials` list need not match the actual values of σ or χ returned by your material function, which can vary continuously if you want.
+For dispersive materials, you need to include a material with the *same* $\gamma$<sub>*n*</sub> and $\mu$<sub>*n*</sub> values, so you can only have a finite number of these, whereas $\sigma$<sub>*n*</sub> can vary continuously if you want and a matching $\sigma$<sub>*n*</sub> need not be specified in `extra-materials`.
+For nonlinear or conductivity materials, your `extra-materials` list need not match the actual values of $\sigma$ or $\chi$ returned by your material function, which can vary continuously if you want.

-**Complex ε and μ**: you cannot specify a frequency-independent complex ε or μ in Meep where the imaginary part is a frequency-independent loss but there is an alternative.
+**Complex $\varepsilon$ and $\mu$**: you cannot specify a frequency-independent complex $\varepsilon$ or $\mu$ in Meep where the imaginary part is a frequency-independent loss but there is an alternative.
 That is because there are only two important physical situations.
 First, if you only care about the loss in a narrow bandwidth around some frequency, you can set the loss at that frequency via the conductivity (see [Conductivity](Materials.md#conductivity)).
-Second, if you care about a broad bandwidth, then all physical materials have a frequency-dependent complex ε and/or μ, and you need to specify that frequency dependence by fitting to Lorentzian and/or Drude resonances via the `lorentzian-susceptibility` or `drude-susceptibility` classes below.
+Second, if you care about a broad bandwidth, then all physical materials have a frequency-dependent complex $\varepsilon$ and/or $\mu$, and you need to specify that frequency dependence by fitting to Lorentzian and/or Drude resonances via the `lorentzian-susceptibility` or `drude-susceptibility` classes below.

 Dispersive dielectric and magnetic materials, above, are specified via a list of objects that are subclasses of type `susceptibility`.

 **`susceptibility`**

-Parent class for various dispersive susceptibility terms, parameterized by an anisotropic amplitude σ.
+Parent class for various dispersive susceptibility terms, parameterized by an anisotropic amplitude $\sigma$.
 See [Material Dispersion](Materials.md#material-dispersion).

 **`sigma` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The scale factor σ.
-You can also specify an anisotropic σ tensor by using the property `sigma-diag` [vector3], which takes three numbers or a [vector3] to give the $\sigma_n$ tensor diagonal, and `sigma-offdiag` [vector3] which specifies the offdiagonal elements (defaults to 0).
+The scale factor $\sigma$.
+You can also specify an anisotropic $\sigma$ tensor by using the property `sigma-diag` [vector3], which takes three numbers or a [vector3] to give the $\sigma_n$ tensor diagonal, and `sigma-offdiag` [vector3] which specifies the offdiagonal elements (defaults to 0).
 That is, `(sigma-diag a b c)` and `(sigma-offdiag u v w)` corresponds to a σ tensor

 \\begin{pmatrix} a & u & v \\\\ u & b & w \\\\ v & w & c \\end{pmatrix}

 **`lorentzian-susceptibility`**

 Specifies a single dispersive susceptibility of Lorentzian (damped harmonic oscillator) form.
-See [Material Dispersion](Materials.md#material-dispersion), with the parameters (in addition to σ):
+See [Material Dispersion](Materials.md#material-dispersion), with the parameters (in addition to $\sigma$):

 **`frequency` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;